- What Is Ancho Chile Ranch Dressing?

 Is ancho chile ranch dressing vegan?

 It typically ranges from mild to medium heat, depending on the brand or recipe.
-The heat is balanced by the creamy base, making it accessible even to those with moderate spice tolerance.
+The heat from ancho chilies is relatively gentle compared to other peppers (1,000-2,000 Scoville units), and the creamy base of ranch dressing helps temper the spiciness.
+This makes it accessible even to those with moderate spice tolerance.
+If you prefer less heat, you can reduce the amount of ancho chili powder in homemade versions.

 Can I use it as a marinade?